sweety-mahale/EquityLens/Revised.md

 # Existing Project

-The current project is Document Copilot.
+The current project is EquityLens.

 It is an enterprise RAG application for SEC EDGAR filings.